larry-k88/PY101/study_guides/study_guide.md

 + Most functions should *either* return a 'useful value' *or* have a side effect; not both (avoid `get_and_display_total()`, split it up)
   + A 'useful value' has meaning to calling the code - something that returns an arbitrary number or the same value, like `None`, is not usually useful
+  + A side effect is an action that affects something outside the function
 + There will be exceptions to this, such as reading from a database, writing to the terminal and also returning it
 + Function names should reflect the purpose:
   + `display_total` implies it will print the total (i.e. a side effect)